 IMDb Rating: 6.1/10

 In the Ura Valley in Bhutan, in 1995.
 Paul explores a strange whistling call to him and falls into a crack.
 When Nora notices Amanda has vanished, she calls James for help.
 “The Empty Man pushed me to do it,” she scribbled in blood on her mirror, they discover.
 After the subject is taken up by official investigators, James decides to undertake his inquiry.
 When James can’t find the rest of Amanda’s friends, he investigates into the footbridge they were on.
 The horrors in this gripping movie come from the narrative and characters themselves, rather than gore or boogeymen.
-This is one of the best horror-thriller movies, with a compelling plot and stunning visuals.
+This is one of the best horror-thriller movies in Canada, with a compelling plot and stunning visuals.

 Till Death (2021)